codeforequity-at/botium-connector-twilio-ivr/README.md

   * [Botium Box](https://www.botium.at)
 * The Connector, and the Webhooks are communicating via __Redis__

-Supports DTMF (w is 0,5s delay)
+Supports DTMF (accepted characters: "0123456789*#w". w is 0,5s delay).
+Example:

 ```
 #me
-BUTTON 0123456789*#w
+BUTTON 012w345
 ```

 ## Limitations
 1. Twilio uses Text To Speech, and Speech To Text.
 A test can fail if TTS or STT is not converting the text well.
-1. It is not possible to send DTML and speech like this:
+1. It is not possible to send DTMF and speech like this:
 ```
 #me
 Hello